yurig93b/final-space/engine/README.md

 The moon was implemented as a "celestial body" class with its own paramters for an easy change in the future.

+The vehicle was implemneted as a "vehicle" class with its own parameters.

+How is the vehicle position calculated and transferred in a simulation?
+We take the current hs and altitude and treat the vehicle in a position of a circle with radius=radius_of_moon+altitude.
+We then calculcate how many degress of angle are added if we travel in the circumference of the new circle in the speed we currently have.
+The angle is integrated between steps.

 On a good landing (withing thresholds) a "SimulationEnded" exception is raised.
 If the simulator detects and unrecoverable state it will throw a "FtsActivatedException" meaning we have activated flight termination (boom).

 The main flight controller is implemented in the controller.py file.